 Service Oriented Government (SOG) facilitates both vertical integration (federal, state, tribal and local) of core government, mission-centric processes connecting agencies within a common information-sharing framework, and horizontal integration of shared, back- office functions.
 It reduces organizational complexity, remove barriers, and deliver operating cost efficiencies.
 It identifies opportunities to streamline government, remove ambiguity and redundancy, and simplify government services.

 It leverages technology and architecture to streamline government, remove ambiguity and redundancy, and simplify government services.
-It is the glue that holds CDS together.
+SOG is the glue that holds CDS together.
 SOG enables the vertical integration of core mission segments (connecting federal, state, tribal, and local government agencies under a common information sharing framework) and horizontal integration of shared business segments (enabling back office functions) to reduce organizational complexity, remove cultural barriers and create Virtual Government.
 Value is created and sustained through real-time information flows among cooperating organizations that specialize in satisfying a given business need.
 SOG process flows may be sequential or can take on a web pattern invoking services in a dynamically orchestrated manner.
 Partners in the value chain are continually measured and monitored based on Service Level Agreements (SLAs).

 There are many small and large-scale change initiatives in government today embracing the value chain approach (for example, patent application processing, grants applications, and military recruitment processing).
 There is growing official interest in promoting the approach.
 The White House's Office of Management and Budget (OMB) could more actively promote the concept in its budget proposals.
 The General Services Administration (GSA) could provide a tactical structure to support moves toward the Service Oriented Government.
 The Defense Information Security Agency has shown strong leadership for the Defense Department in this area.
 GSA could do the same for civilian agencies.